C35 Easter 7

 The first thing I must admit is that the words about one-ness are so general that it is easy to make different interpretations.
 Some could argue that means there should only be one, physical church organisation; one denomination.
 Others could argue that it is a purely spiritual one-ness that is intended, all confessing the one Christ, and therefore diverse outward denominational expressions are quite okay.

 Years ago, when the eminent New Testament scholar, Eduard Schweizer of the University of Zurich, was a young man, he made an intensive analysis of the pattern of the church in the New Testament.
 His conclusions were that the style of the church was elastic, and varied considerably from place to place.
 Congregations were linked, but loosely so.
-They had a common Lord, a common mission, and felt responsibility for each other.
-There were not uniform rules for the way a congregation should governed or the way it should worship.
 But it would have been inconceivable to them to have one church on a corner of a city street competing with different church on the other corner.

 (One cannot pause and wonder about our denominations: “I am Calvin’s, I am Luther’s, I am Wesley’s, I am of Rome, I am Orthodox, I am Anglican, I am AGO, I am Baptist).